LoopKit/LoopCaregiver/README.md

 * Deploy special caregiver instance of Nightscout https://github.com/gestrich/cgm-remote-monitor/tree/caregiver
   * Make sure to deploy the "caregiver" branch
 * Build special branch of LoopWorkspace
+  * Clone either
-  * Clone with command `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-03/bg/remote-commands --recurse-submodules`
+    * Main (Loop 3.2.1): `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-03/bg/remote-commands --recurse-submodules`
-  * This is based on Loop 3.2.1 (main branch)
+    * Dev (as of 4-22-23): `git clone https://github.com/LoopKit/LoopWorkspace.git --branch=feature/2023-04/bg/remote-commands --recurse-submodules`
+      * WARNING: This branch will not be updated as the dev branch updates.
+If updates are desired you will need to merge them in yourself.
 * Activate Remote Commands 2 in Caregiver
   * Caregiver -> Settings
   * Tap and hold the "Disabled" text under the "Experimental Features" section to reveal the secret experimental features options.